A Curriculum for the 21st Century

 ·Relevance – Subjects should be taught so as to draw on, and show applications to, the child’s own life experience.

-·Differentiation – What we teach, and how it is taught, must be planned to extend each child’s ability
+·Personalisation – What we teach, and how it is taught, must be planned to extend each child’s mastery of skills and knowledge.

-The Learning Challenge Curriculum – A New Approach to Topic Work
+The Learning Challenge Curriculum – A Focused Approach to Topic Work

 At Bowerhill Primary School we have worked with education consultants Focus Education to introduce the ‘Learning Challenge Curriculum’.
 This is not a list of specific topics to cover or knowledge to impart as the areas of study and skills to be taught are provided by the National Curriculum.
 It is a way of organising a series of lessons which captures the interests of the children and makes the learning relevant to them, whilst meeting the National Curriculum requirements.